closeio/making.close.com/_posts/2023-06-15-native-enums-or-check-constraints-in-postgresql/index.md

 ## String columns with `CHECK` constraints

 String columns with `CHECK` constraints keep the most important property we want with enums: we can enforce data correctness in the database.
-But it also comes with more flexibility: updating a `CHECK` constraint in the most complex cases is more manageable.
-And because you use the same method in all cases, you don't have to remember multiple options.
+It also comes with more flexibility: updating a `CHECK` constraint in the most complex cases is more manageable.
+And because you use the same method in all cases of updating the constraint, you don't have to remember multiple options.
+But it does come with one big downside: it is less space efficient.
+Because the actual values are stored in the tuples themselves, and not just a reference to the values, it can potentially take a lot of disk space.

 To update a `CHECK` constraint, we do something like this: